on this page

 - hourly rate cap.

-If your family income estimate was $533,280 or more your subsidy will be zero percent.
-It is important you still submit a claim for CCS, just in case your income changes when we balance your payments after the end of the financial year.
-If your actual family income ends up being less than $533,280, we’ll pay you the subsidy you’re entitled to.
+If your family income estimate was $538,520 or more, your subsidy will be zero percent.
+It’s important you still submit a claim for CCS, just in case your income changes when we balance your payments after the end of the financial year.
+If your actual family income ends up being less than $538,520, we’ll pay you the subsidy you’re entitled to.

-Read more about how your family income affects your Child Care Subsidy percentage.
+Find out more about how your family income affects your CCS percentage.

-This is the number of hours of child care we’ll subsidise.
-We work this out based on your hours of recognised activity per fortnight.
-If you have a partner, we use the lower of your two activity levels.
+This is the number of hours of child care we’ll subsidise each fortnight.
+We work this out based on your recognised participation and circumstances.
+If you have a partner, we’ll use the lower of your or your partner’s recognised participation to work out your hours of subsidised child care.

-You can change your withholdings amount to suit your circumstances online.
-You can do this twice per financial year.
-If you’d like to change it more than this, you’ll need to call the Families line.
+You can change your withholdings amount to suit your circumstances.
+You can do this online up to 2 times each financial year.
+If you’d like to change it more often than this, you’ll need to call the Families line.

 If your Centrelink online account is linked to myGov, sign in now and select View withholdings.